 Where things can get a little tricky is when it comes to a multilingual sitemap.
 You have to not only create a list of content for each different language on your site, but you also want to give Google the tools to understand how your different languages connect together.

 For example, you want to say “This is the version of [Page A] in English” and “This is the version of [Page A] in Spanish”.
 That way, Google knows that it’s the same page, just in different languages (rather than two completely separate pages).

-While most WordPress SEO plugins make it easy to create a single-language sitemap, they can’t help you create a multilingual sitemap…by themselves.
+While most WordPress SEO plugins make it easy to create a single-language sitemap, they can’t help you create a multilingual sitemap… At least not by themselves.

 In this post, we’ll explain what a multilingual sitemap is and how it’s different from a single-language sitemap.
 Then, we’ll show you how you can use TranslatePress and its SEO Pack add-on to connect to your favorite WordPress SEO plugin and offer your sitemap in multiple languages.

 Again, a sitemap (AKA an XML sitemap), is basically just a list of all the content on your site that follows a specific format.

 Virtually all WordPress SEO plugins create a sitemap for you – it’s typically located at yoursite.com/sitemap.xml.

 If you open the file in your browser, you’ll just see a list of all your content: